OnMat/SAEPE-Animado/estatistica/index.md

+---
-# Estatística, Probabilidade e Combinatória
+title: Estatística, Probabilidade e Combinatória
+subject: Animações
+---

 In this tutorial, we'll cover the basics of the Jupyter Book ecosystem, and step you through creating, building, and publishing your first book.